albavidalm/Testimonials-grid-section/README.md

 ### Stage 🏗

-This project is on the making
+This project is ongoing, the mediaqueries have to be fixed.

 ### Design to replicate